Browser Cookies

 Skate Canada has announced a change to the Safe Sport – Helmet Use Policy

-CSA approved helmets must be worn by skaters up to, and including, Stage 5 of the CanSkate program and at all times in the PowerSkate program.
-Any exception to the use of a CSA approved helmet must be provided by Skate Canada in writing.
+Skaters must wear CSA-approved helmets from Stage 1 of the CanSkate program up to and including Stage 5, and at all times in the PowerSkate program.
+Any exception to the use of a CSA-approved helmet must be provided by Skate Canada in writing.

 Please send all exception requests to info@skatecanada.ca